scijava/roi-model/primitives.rst

 Shape
 -----

-An abstract description of a shape
+An abstract description of a shape.

 Representation: